rahul189git/family-graph/README.md

 Cache:

-Data is cached into an in-memory graph on first request, it avoids database calls for all read based operations.
+For performance, data is cached into an in-memory graph on first request, thereby avoiding database calls for all read based operations.
 When user adds member or relation, the data is saved into database and cache is updated with new record.